 Coupling demographic data together with criminogenic factors, the SB 823 subcommittee determined Orange County's local plan would need to focus service delivery on the needs of older male youth.
-Given the fact that (due to the severity of offenses committed) the majority of target population youth served custodial commitments between 2 to 2.5 years, in reach and reentry types of services (provided through community partnerships) would need to be at the core of Orange County's planning efforts.
+Given the fact that (due to the severity of offenses committed) the majority of the target population youth, served custodial commitments between two to two and a half years, in reach and re- entry types of services (provided through community partnerships) would need to be at the core of the County of Orange's planning efforts.